GuillermoBustosPerez/Scraper-Original-Mass/Report/Report.md

 improvements using the current approach might benefit by adding “number of retouched edges” as a predictive variable or generating an independent new model specific for scrapers with multiple edges.
+Previous models predicting flake mass from remaining features
+\[[43](#ref-bustos-perez_predicting_2021)\] have shown that residual distribution might be affected by flake termination.
+Most flakes from the present experimental sample presented feather terminations.
+In the present work, the set of variables selected to predict flake mass differed regarding previous models, and it can be considered that variations of original mass induced by termination would be captured by remaining scraper mass.
+Further research expanding the experimental sample might help to systematically account for the effect of different termination types.

 The current research tested four different machine learning algorithms (multiple linear regression, SVM regression, random forest and GBM).